Skip to content

 ```

-When configuring the workflow to scan container images, as described above, the image inventory is associated with the project.
+As described above, the image inventory is associated with the project when configuring the workflow to scan container images.
 But in some cases, a repository might produce multiple container images, for example, in the case of a mono repository.

 In that case, the scanner module can be configured to associate a label to the SBOM inventory produced for each individual container image.